Start your admissions process online today.

 Our mental health can have a significant impact on our health and wellness.
 Those who struggle with anger may experience difficulties at work, in social settings, medical, and mental health concerns.
 A Mission For Michael (AMFM) is a comprehensive treatment provider for moderate to severe conditions, which may include anger.
-Locations can be found in California, Washington, and Virginia.
+Locations can be found in California, Minnesota, and Virginia.

 AMFM Mental Health Treatment Centers provide individualized treatment options for mental health and some dual-diagnosis conditions.
 This includes mood disorders, personality disorders, and trauma-related concerns.
 Anger management programs can be incorporated into treatment for those who are struggling with displaced anger and other related concerns.
 We are going to discuss the underlying causes of displaced anger and how to move away from using unhealthy coping mechanisms.